renzhexiangjiao/NOSE-AE2/README.md

 feedback you may have on the assessed exercise.

 ![](avg_waiting_time.png)

 On average FCFS waiting time and RR waiting time are identical so it is weird when they differ alot.
 We can also see that the waiting time for for SRTF is less than the SJF waiting time.
 Another observation is that we can see that FCFS and RR wait times on average are very similar however we do see that RR on average has less of a wait time.
 ![](avg_turnaround_time.png)

-When testing our schedulers with the test seeds we were pleased to see that the values we got for our average turnaround time and our average wait times were as exprected.
+When testing our schedulers with the test seeds we were pleased to see that the values we got for our average turnaround time and our average wait times were as expected.
 Some brief feeeedback that I personally have is that this excercise actually helped me visualize the differences and also similarities between schedulers and also the differences between pre-emptive and non pre-emptive scheduling.